sufiyanpk7/sns-slack-publish-formatted/README.md

 # sns-slack-publish-formatted
-## Publish AWS SNS messages to Slack with simplified Template
+## Publish AWS SNS messages to Slack with abstracted Template

 inspired from lhitchon slack-publish